Dynamic3dPM/worktree-manager/README.md

 **For Classic Personal Access Tokens:**
 - `repo` scope (for private repositories and cloning)
 - `read:org` scope (if repositories are in an organization)
-- `project` scope (read & write) for GitHub Projects API

 **For Fine-Grained Personal Access Tokens:**
 - Repository access: Select the repositories you want to manage
 - Repository permissions: `Contents` (read), `Metadata` (read)
-- Organization permissions: `Projects` (read & write)

-**Note**: The token must have Projects permissions to create and manage the Kanban board.
-Without this, worktree creation will still work, but project items won't be created.

 ### Repository Not Found